Amazon Labor Day Sale: Take Up to 50% Off Activewear and Athleisure

 These lightweight, stylish leggings come with a soft, jacquard, elastic waistband, which promises not to dig into your hips.

-From Black, Academy Blue and Steel, to Mango Orange, Lime Light and Papaya -- there's a color for everyone in this polo range!
+From black, academy blue and steel to mango orange, lime and papaya, there's a color for everyone in this polo!

 A deal on a hoodie from Champion, an activewear staple.